jvidalv/nextal/README.md

 ## Issues

 #### Dark mode
-As CSS-Modules is way of styling and import the css files, the "global" css-var `.dark` is not visible inside `.module.css` files, thus the Tailwind variant `dark:x` does not work.
+With CSS-Modules the "global" css-var `.dark` is not visible inside `.module.css` files, thus the Tailwind variant `dark:x` does not work.

 In order for it to work inside `module.css` files you must leverage to `:global`, example:
 ```css